 Pickled ginger is naturally a soft pink colour because new ginger roots are used to make sushi ginger.
 You can see them in the above photo.
 New ginger roots are red in colour.
 If some of the red pigment is thinly sliced with the ginger root, then the end result is this gorgeous colour.
 Isn’t it a beautiful pink?

-4. Slice thinly.
-Parboil.
-Finally, squeeze out the excess water as much as you can.
+- Slice thinly.
+Bunch and squeeze out the excess water as much as you can.

 When it has cooled down, put the pickles in an airtight container and store it in a fridge.
 It will keep for about a month refrigerated.
 I only harvested about 150g of the new ginger rhizomes, so it did not last long in my fridge.
 We ate them all in about a week.